 Could musical aesthetic function in a similar obtuse, circular manner?

 Repulsar was formed to test this very theory.
 Is there a secret trap door on the edge of "horrible" that when crawled through will lead to the promised land of greatness?
-Repulsar is committed to explore this notion through cheesy drum machines, bass tones that resemble the sounds of farting, loud guitar feedback, quasi-competent soloing and multi-phonic atonal Tibetan throat singing techniques set to conceptually suspect themes.
+Repulsar is committed to explore this notion through cheesy drum machines, bass tones that resemble the sounds of farting, loud guitar feedback, quasi-competent soloing and polyphonic, atonal, Tibetan throat singing techniques set to conceptually suspect themes.

 Rock and roll wouldn't exist if not for audiences who like loud, annoying sounds.
 For those out there who are "size queens" for loud annoyance, Repulsar serves a twelve-inch dose of what satisfies you the most right where it hurts the worst.

+Newt "Sparky" Skink, the shamanistic channeler of the nonsense spewing poopy gods has joined forces with myself (Michael Donahue) in this, our latest exercise in futility.
 In 2012, Wayne Sayers joined Repulsar and we are now a trio.
 He plays sax and didgeridoo.
 Wayne played a number of shows on the same bill as Repulsar with his one man band "Well Trained Monkey".
 He was invited to play with us as a guest and has been there ever since.

 Repulsar live shows feature some notable trademark performance elements.
 Singer Newt Skink often performs with a pineapple duct taped to his head for reasons not worth sharing.
 We also have a sure fire way of filling the dance floor.
 By throwing giant rolls of bubble wrap on the floor, audiences can't resist walking on it.
-The loud popping noises also add to the general mayhem of the concert.

 Repulsar also appeared on two cassette compilations, both on the E.F.
 Tapes label.
 God Bless America (2012) is an experimental noise music compilation where each artist was asked to create their own version of the "Star Spangled Banner".
 Repulsar's track is called "Americaca".
 A newer version of the song also appears on Gay Deer Hunter Sex Wagon.
 Nothing Good Ever Comes From Milwaukee: A Midwest Noise Compilation (2012) features Repusar's cover of the Crucifucks song "Wisconsin".
 A newer version is also on GDHSW.